SeenWonderAlex/UnityScreenCaptureBlocker/README.md

 # Unity Game's Screenshot Blocker
 <p>
-Stops the player's ability to screenshot or record your Unity game in **most** softwares.
+Stops the player's ability to screenshot or record your Unity game in <strong>most</strong> softwares.
 This plugin is useful if you have beta testers in your game and don't want them to record or capture any gameplay in your game.<br>
 Another thing that this can be useful is preventing any sensitive information (according to your game) to be leaked.<br>
 THIS DOES NOT WORK 100% OF THE TIME!<br>
 You can enable this in runtime, as well disabling it and restoring normal functionality.